“We’ve had these squabbles over territory or history or religion, but meanwhile there’s an entire universe out there that puts it into perspective.”

 “I didn’t put that part of my life behind me; I put it inside me… It’s an important part of the sequence of things that I’ve had a chance to experience… but I’m just as eager about the stuff that’s coming up as I have been about all the things that have happened so far.
 That same little nine-year-old boy is just as excited about what’s going on.
 It’s not like, ‘Okay, finally I got to fly in space, now everything else is just drudgery.’
 It is the exact opposite of that.
 It’s like, ‘This is ALL delightful, AND I got to fly in space three times.’
 So I’m really looking forward to everything else.”

 Everything else includes accepting an appointment as adjunct professor at the University of Waterloo, where Chris plans to start teaching in aviation and other programs as of September 2014.
-It’s a natural transition, given that Chris studied there himself and has made a point of educating others throughout his career.
+It’s a natural transition, given that he studied there himself and has made a point of educating others throughout his career.
 He spent 20 years speaking about Canada’s space program, in tiny town halls, elementary schools and Rotary Clubs.
 In 2010, he started ‘On the Lunch Pad,’ a program through which he talked with students via Skype during his lunchtime.
 And while aboard the ISS this year, he led several Earth-to-ground connections with students across Canada, including a group at Chris Hadfield Public School in Milton, Ontario.

 Plus, as Chris humbly says: “I think at this point in life, I have something to contribute.”